 - Rural and remote northern regions generally have reduced life expectancies compared to southern urban areas.

-The regional gaps are largely attributed to factors like access to healthcare services, lifestyle disparities, environmental conditions, and socioeconomic inequalities.
-Efforts continue to enhance healthcare delivery and improve health outcomes in rural and northern regions to ensure all Canadians achieve higher life expectancy regardless of geography.
+The regional gaps are largely attributed to factors like access to healthcare services, higher rates of chronic disease, distinct socioeconomic conditions, and higher rates of accidental death.
+Efforts continue to enhance healthcare delivery and improve health outcomes in rural and northern regions to ensure all Canadians achieve higher life expectancy.

 There is a gap in life expectancy between males and females in Canada.
 On average, Canadian women tend to outlive men by several years.
-According to Statista, life expectancy at birth in Canada as of 2022 was:
+According to Statistics Canada, life expectancy at birth in Canada as of 2024 was:

-This approximate four-year gap has been attributed to a range of behavioral, biological, occupational, and social factors:
+The gap of 4.26 years has been attributed to a range of behavioral, biological, occupational, and social factors:

 - Higher smoking rates, alcohol consumption, and risk-taking behaviors among young men lead to more deaths from accidents, violence, and injuries.